Naevyys/Little-quotes-story/index.md

 To answer these questions, we will use Quotebank, a repository of 175 Million quotes collected from a wide variety of English-speaking news outlets.

+# Disclaimer

+In our study, we use two quote parameters to describe quoting style: length (number of words) and polarity score (the higher, the more positive).
+Our study uses only keep US news outlets that were in the top 200 news outlets with the most quotes each year, and produce their own content.
+All website political orientation were taken manually from the website [Media Bias/Fact Check](https://mediabiasfactcheck.com/).
+Biases and their analyses can be found in [our notebook](https://github.com/epfl-ada/ada-2021-project-i-did-ada-did-i).

 <!-- {% include plots/0_1.html %} -->

 {% include banner.html